rvaiya/warpd/man.md

 ## Hint Mode (M-z)

-This is an mode which populates the screen with a list of labels and allows the user to immediately warp the pointer to a given location by pressing the corresponding key sequence.
+This is an mode which populates the screen with a list of labels and allows the user to immediately warpd the pointer to a given location by pressing the corresponding key sequence.
 It is similar to functionality provided by browser plugins like Vimperator but works outside of the browser and indiscriminately covers the entire screen.